xmengkinaxis/CPP/System Design Interview Checklist.md

 - A simple common way is making CRUDs
 - Remember to use always a key for secure authentication; throttle users based on their allocated quota
 - Decide if our application will be Client Driver or Server Driver
-- How do we want to split our requests ???
+- How do we want to split our requests into different requests/APIs

-**Operations:**
+**Operations:** (verbs and actions on objects)

-- CRUD (Create/paste/post, Read/get, Update/put, Delete)
+- **CRUD**: Create/paste/post, Read/get, Update/put, Delete
-- Others (Search, list, store, stream, request, like or unlike, reply, follow or unfollow, retweet or re-post? or share? )
+- Others: Search, list, store, stream, request, like or unlike, reply, follow or unfollow, retweet or re-post? or share?
-- these operations might work on different objects/levels/scopes
 - Registration or authentication
+- These operations might work on different objects/levels/scopes

 **API Types:**